 - In Get Backers, Psycho for Hire Akabane can do this with the many scalpels he has stored within his body.

-- In InuYasha, Kagura's Dance of Blades sends several energy blades at the opponent.
+- Kagura's Dance of Blades sends several energy blades at the opponent.

-- Inuyasha's "Blades of Blood" technique from the same show also applies.
-He uses blood on his hands (usually his own) and swipes his claws across thin air in such a way that tons of blades made of blood are let loose upon his enemies.
-How this works is beyond me, though.
+- Inuyasha's "Blades of Blood" technique also applies.
+He uses his own blood and swipes his claws across thin air in such a way that tons of blades made of blood are let loose upon his enemies.

 - And then there's Inu Yasha's Koungousouha ("Adamant Barrage" in the dub), gained from Hosenki and later copied by Naraku, wherein he launches a hail of spears made out of diamond which somehow passes through barriers like they're not even there.

 - Erza of Fairy Tail can do this by summoning lots of swords with her Re-quip magic.
 She threatened to use this against Evergreen, who promptly gave in.
 If she has enough time to set it up, she can even launch 200 swords at once, each set to hit a target across an entire town.

 - One of Kaname Tousen's shikai attacks is Benihiko, which creates hundreds of blades that rain down on his opponent.

 - After he uses The World, Dio Brando from JoJo's Bizarre Adventure tosses rows upon rows of throwing knives at Jotaro which stop in midair.
 This carries over to the fighting game, where you can get creative with the knives and be flashy before your super meter runs out.